mifuyutsuki/geoid-bigdata/README.md

 # GeoID

 Maps data scraper-parser for Indonesia places.
-Uses Selenium.
-CLI available.

 ## Table of Contents